FusionAuth/fusionauth-site/site/_posts/2023-02-03-single-sign-on-laravel-fusionauth.md

 });
 ```

-> @FIXME check for errors in the redirect
+> @INTERNAL check for errors in the redirect

 # Creating the migration